 Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.

+Steps 2.2, 2.3, 3.5, 3.7, 4.2, 4.3

 4. What is the single most difficult aspect of this procedure and what do you do to ensure success?
 Please list 1-2 individual steps using the step numbers listed in this document.
 (Please do not list entire sections.)